AlejandroBasilio/Schroedinger_PDEs/README.md

 or unconventional systems in the hopes of finding more interesting results, as well as discovering the strengths and weaknesses of numerical PDE solving.

-This repository contains the codes we used in our simulations, some videos of the main results and a pdf with an extensive explanation of our work method and the results obtained.
+This repository contains some videos of the simulations and a pdf with an extensive explanation of our work method and an appendix with the codes we implemented.